Aurora-for-Audacity/Aurora-for-Audacity/src-updates.md

 - `TransferDataToWindow`: can set some default values for the UI components if they are not set already
 - `TransferDataFromWindow`: can be used to update member variables given the submitted parameter values.

+For switching windows, as is the case of the Convolver, it may be best to implemenmt a simlar system as is found in the `Loundess Normalisation` effect.

+Look at `Label Dialog` for implementing a `Grid`.

 ## Inheritance

 ### Generator